BathwaterProducer/File-Manager-System/README.md

 - Qt 5 or Qt 6 (Qt 5.12+ recommended)

-Open the `.pro` file with Qt Creator, then build and run the project.
+Open the `CMakeLists.txt` file with Qt Creator, then build and run the project.

 ### Runtime Instructions